-Arthritis is a condition causes pain and inflammation within the joints, including those in the hand and lower arms.
+Arthritis is a condition which causes pain and inflammation within the joints, including those in the wrist, hand and fingers/ thumbs.
 Arthritis can cause the joints to become stiff so restricting movement, as well as causing swelling and weakening of the muscles all of which can subsequently cause pain.

-Arthritis of the hands can be noticeable, as lumps, or bone spurs, form on the knuckle joints.
+Arthritis of the hands can be noticeable as lumps, or bone spurs (known as osteophytes) which can form around the wrist or finger joints.

 The two main types of arthritis are Osteoarthritis and Rheumatoid Arthritis.
-Osteoarthritis is the most common type of arthritis, which occurs when the cartilage tissue between the bones in the joint wear away, causing the bones to rub together.
-Rheumatoid Arthritis occurs when the joints are attacked by your body's own immune system, which breaks down the bone and cartilage tissue in the joints.
+Osteoarthritis (an age-related disease) is the most common type of arthritis, which occurs when the cartilage tissue between the bones in the joint wear away, causing the bones to rub together.
+Rheumatoid Arthritis (an autoimmune disease) occurs when the joints are attacked by your body's own immune system, which breaks down the bone and cartilage tissue in the joints.

 Once your arthritis has been diagnosed, your Consultant will be able to administer the correct medicines and/or injections to help reduce inflammation and other symptoms.
 Treatment may also involve medicine aiming to slow down the condition.
 Your Consultant may give you a range of exercises to perform in your own time, which are intended to keep your joints as flexible and strong as possible.
 In severe cases, surgery may be required to treat the affected joints.